Fraternity president, science student among shooting victims

 EAST LANSING, Mich.
-(AP) — One was their fraternity chapter president.
-Another was a science student with fond memories of her days as a high-school athlete.
+(AP) — One student was a fraternity chapter president.
+Another was a science student with fond memories of her days as a high-school athlete — and the third was a frequent volunteer who wanted to become a pediatrician.

 Family and friends mourned the deaths of three Michigan State University students killed in a Monday night shooting that critically wounded five others.
 Anthony McRae — the 43-year-old gunman with a previous gun violation — fatally shot himself hours later when police, alerted by a tipster who recognized the suspect in photos, confronted him about 5 miles (8047 meters) away from the East Lansing campus.

 All three students who were killed came from the suburban Detroit area.
-One student whose name has not yet been publicly disclosed was a graduate of a high school in the Grosse Pointe district.
 The names of the five who were injured have not been released.

 Among those killed was Alexandria Verner, a junior from Clawson, whose LinkedIn profile said she was studying integrated biology and anthropology.